-Today, animal models of human diseases are considered central research sites and technologies of knowledge production in the biomedical sciences (see e.g. Gad 2007, Hau 2014).
+Today, animal models of human diseases are considered central research sites and technologies of knowledge production in the biomedical sciences (see e.g. Gad 2007; Hau 2014).
 The underlying idea is that phenomena observed in laboratory experiments on animal models may be used to understand disease mechanisms and to predict the intended effects and hazards of interventions in humans.
-Animal models have a two-fold status as both scientific objects (or "epistemic things") and epistemological tools, or "technical objects": The first aspect draws upon their status as objects of research and their being part of an experimental setting.
-The latter refers to their specific (epistemic) function in modelling the pathological processes of human diseases (Rheinberger 1997; see also Löwy & Gaudilliere 1998).2 The importance of this concept and technology is illustrated, for example, by the fact that in 1966, a central Registry of Comparative Pathology (RCP) was established at the Armed Forces Institute of Pathology, Washington, with the objective "to serve as an information exchange for scientists interested in the study of animal models of human disease" (Leader 1969, 553).3 Since then, numerous special issues in scientific journals as well as monographs have been published which were devoted to conceptual and practical issues related to this experimental tool, as well as the evaluation of data on specific diseases produced by it.4 In 2008, a specialized journal Disease Models and Mechanisms was established which focuses on "the use of model systems to better understand, diagnose, and treat human disease".5
+Animal models have a two-fold status as both scientific objects (or "epistemic things") and epistemological tools, or "technical objects."
+The former aspect draws upon their status as objects of research and their being part of an experimental setting, while the latter refers to their specific (epistemic) function in modelling the pathological processes of human diseases (Rheinberger 1997; see also Löwy & Gaudilliere 1998).1

+The importance of this concept and technology is illustrated, for example, by the fact that in 1966, a central Registry of Comparative Pathology (RCP) was established at the Armed Forces Institute of Pathology, Washington, with the objective "to serve as an information exchange for scientists interested in the study of animal models of human disease" (Leader 1969, 553).2 Since then, numerous monographs and special issues in scientific journals have been published on this subject.
+These have been devoted to conceptual and practical issues related to this experimental tool, as well as the evaluation of data on specific diseases produced by it.3 In 2008, a specialized journal called Disease Models and Mechanisms was established, which focuses on "the use of model systems to better understand, diagnose, and treat human disease" (Disease Models and Mechanisms 2020).